corollari/linusrants/README.md

 For a more easy-to-read representation, check out [the dataset in a table](table.md).

-If you'd like to do some analysis or plotting of the data, the best resource for that is [the full dataset in csv format](rants.csv).
+If you'd like to do some analysis or plotting of the data, the best resource for that is [the full dataset in tsv format](rants.tsv).

 Extract from `data.json`:
 ```json